matildecmp/matildecmp/README.md

 - 📚 Currently studying Digital Humanities at University of Pisa
+- 👀 Interested in:
   - 🤖 Machine & Deep Learning
   - 🏛️ Digital and immersive technologies for cultural heritage <br/>

 <!---